HardyScheel/beautiful-jekyll/_posts/2018-12-03-eclipse-setting-up-eclipse-for-java.md

 ![eclipse-jre-doc-sources-10][eclipse-jre-doc-sources-10]

 [eclipse-jre-doc-sources-1]: /img/eclipse-setting-up-eclipse-for-java/eclipse-jre-doc-sources-1.png "Choose your JRE and click on edit."
-[eclipse-jre-doc-sources-2]: /img/eclipse-setting-up-eclipse-for-java/eclipse-jre-doc-sources-2.png "Mark the highligted libraries and click on Javadoc Location."
+[eclipse-jre-doc-sources-2]: /img/eclipse-setting-up-eclipse-for-java/eclipse-jre-doc-sources-2.png "Mark the highlighted libraries and click on Javadoc Location."
-[eclipse-jre-doc-sources-3]: /img/eclipse-setting-up-eclipse-for-java/eclipse-jre-doc-sources-3.png "Choose the location of the jdk-doc file, browse within the archive to the folder called api and click validate to proof if Eclipse can find the entry point of the documentation."
+[eclipse-jre-doc-sources-3]: /img/eclipse-setting-up-eclipse-for-java/eclipse-jre-doc-sources-3.png "Choose the location of the JDK-doc file, browse within the archive to the folder called api and click validate to proof if Eclipse can find the entry point of the documentation."
-[eclipse-jre-doc-sources-4]: /img/eclipse-setting-up-eclipse-for-java/eclipse-jre-doc-sources-4.png "Select the location of the jdk-doc file.
+[eclipse-jre-doc-sources-4]: /img/eclipse-setting-up-eclipse-for-java/eclipse-jre-doc-sources-4.png "Select the location of the JDK-doc file.
 Mine is within my workspace in a project called JavaSE8 resources."
 [eclipse-jre-doc-sources-5]: /img/eclipse-setting-up-eclipse-for-java/eclipse-jre-doc-sources-5.png "Now lets attach the source code to this libraries."
 [eclipse-jre-doc-sources-6]: /img/eclipse-setting-up-eclipse-for-java/eclipse-jre-doc-sources-6.png "My JRE api source code archive is within my workspace."
-[eclipse-jre-doc-sources-7]: /img/eclipse-setting-up-eclipse-for-java/eclipse-jre-doc-sources-7.png "For JavaFX do the same steps as above but only for the highlited jfxrt.jar library."
+[eclipse-jre-doc-sources-7]: /img/eclipse-setting-up-eclipse-for-java/eclipse-jre-doc-sources-7.png "For JavaFX do the same steps as above but only for the highlighted jfxrt.jar library."
 [eclipse-jre-doc-sources-8]: /img/eclipse-setting-up-eclipse-for-java/eclipse-jre-doc-sources-8.png "Choose the JavaFX api doc archive and navigate to the folder api.
 Then validate to make sure everything works fine."
 [eclipse-jre-doc-sources-9]: /img/eclipse-setting-up-eclipse-for-java/eclipse-jre-doc-sources-9.png "At last select source attachment to add the JavaFX source archive."
 [eclipse-jre-doc-sources-10]: /img/eclipse-setting-up-eclipse-for-java/eclipse-jre-doc-sources-10.png "Choose the path to your JavaFX source archive.
 Mine is, again, within my workspace in a special project called JavaSE8 resources."